klemie/Ground-Support/documentation/overview.md

 </p>

 ## Project Motivation
 After the flight of Xenia-1 concerns were brought up about the current state of the ground station.
-Ground station it self was not used on the day of the flight and stopped working due to overdraw on the battery system, as a replacement a laptop with a usb SDR was used and worked perfectly.
-Since the internals of the original ground station was basically the same as a laptop it was determined that a SRAD hardware ground station was redundant.
+Ground station itself was not used on the day of the flight and stopped working due to overdraw on the battery system.
+As a replacement a laptop with a USB SDR was used and worked perfectly.
+Since the internals of the original ground station were basically the same as a laptop, it was determined that an SRAD hardware ground station was redundant.
 The current software requires a decent amount of setup and tuning of the SDR.
 The goal of an app would be to handle all the more technical setup in a more approachable way.

 <p align="center">
     <img src="./assets/x-ground-station.png\" width="600"/>